cournape/Bento/doc/source/reference.rst

 --------------------

 It is often needed to install data files within the rest of the package.
-Toydist's system is both simple and flexible enough so that any file in your sources can be installed anywhere.
+Bento's system is both simple and flexible enough so that any file in your sources can be installed anywhere.
 The most simple syntax for data files is as follows::